-When you are creating a Journey step, most of the times, it is just enough to select the target element graphically using the element picker.
+When you are creating a Journey step, most of the times, it is just enough to select the target element graphically, by using the element selector.
 But sometimes, in order to make sure that the element is found, you need to fine-tune the element detection.

-- the guidance does not appear on the screen although you see the target element on the screen so you need to soften the element detection criteria;
+- the Step/Tip does not appear on the screen although you see the target element on the screen.

-To adjust the detection criteria, open the "Detect element by" dialog by clicking on following icon:
+To adjust the detection criteria, open the "Selector Precision" dialog by clicking on following icon:

 Detect Element by